hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     3. select Hops from Seed Switch or Switch List
     4. enter the <span style="color: #bb6600;">Seed Switch IP </span> for the fabric
     <br>&nbsp;&nbsp; ...
-  - methods must be used to add switches into the fabric so that administrators can control how switches are added into DCNM for private cloud management: <span style="color: #bb6600;">PowerOn Auto Provisioning</span> and <span style="color: #bb6600;">Seed IP</span>
+  - two methods must be used to add switches into the fabric so that administrators can control how switches are added into DCNM for private cloud management: <span style="color: #bb6600;">PowerOn Auto Provisioning</span> and <span style="color: #bb6600;">Seed IP</span>

 - Cisco Container Platform (CCP)